transientskp/tkp/documentation/userref/config/overview.rst

 also be used for commenting, but only at the start of a line).

-Variable substiution is performed using the notation ``%(name)s``: this will be exapanded into the value of the variable ``name`` when the file is read.
+Variable substiution is performed using the notation ``%(name)s``: this will be expanded into the value of the variable ``name`` when the file is read.
 Variables used in expansion are taken either from the same section of the file, or from the special ``DEFAULT`` section.
 For example::